-Howard Endelman ‘87CC was named Columbia’s Associate Head Coach of Men's Tennis, the Columbia Tennis Alumni and Friends Head Coach of Men's Tennis Bid Goswami announced in August of 2010.
+Howard Endelman ‘87CC, a member of the Columbia University Athletics Hall of Fame class of 2014, was named Columbia’s Associate Head Coach of Men's Tennis, the Columbia Tennis Alumni and Friends Head Coach of Men's Tennis Bid Goswami announced in August of 2010.

 Endelman was part of Goswami's first recruiting class at Columbia in 1983, and went on to become one of the most successful players in Columbia tennis history.
 While playing for the Lions, he amassed Ivy League/EITA individual playing records of 30-4 in singles and 31-3 in doubles and led the team to two Ivy League/EITA titles.
 He was named first-team All-Ivy League/EITA three times and captained Columbia’s 1987 team, which ranked as high as No.15 in the nation in NCAA Division I. During Endelman's playing career, Columbia’s men’s tennis team achieved a 33-3 Ivy League/EITA record.

-After his graduation from Columbia, Endelman spent three years on the ATP Tour, participating in the main draws of both the US Open and Wimbledon, and achieving a career-high world ranking of #183 in doubles.
-He also won a bronze medal at the Maccabiah Gemes.
-In 1989, Endelman took the reins of the Columbia women’s tennis team as the head coach, at the time the youngest head coach in any sport in NCAA Division I. Endelman inherited a team with only three players, and orchestrated one of the biggest turnarounds in Columbia Athletics history, leading the team to its best record ever within just three seasons.
-Endelman coached Janette Kizer-Antiles, a member of the Columbia University Athletics Hall of Fame class of 2008, who was the first Columbia women’s tennis player to attain All-Ivy League status.
+After his graduation from Columbia, Endelman spent three years on the ATP Tour, participating in the main draw of the US Open and the qualifying at Wimbledon, and achieving a career-high world ranking of No. 183 in doubles.
+He also won a bronze medal at the Maccabiah Games.
+In 1989, Endelman took the reins of the Columbia women’s tennis team as the head coach, at the time the youngest head coach in any sport in NCAA Division-I. Endelman inherited a team with only three players, and orchestrated one of the biggest turnarounds in Columbia Athletics history, leading the team to its best record ever within just three seasons.
+Endelman coached Janette Kizer-Antiles, a member of the Columbia University Athletics Hall of Fame class of 2008, who was the school's first women’s tennis player to attain All-Ivy League status.

 Endelman left Columbia in 1992 to attend law school at Boston College, where he earned his J.D. in 1995, and was appointed Editor-in-Chief of the International and Comparative Law Review.
 After practicing law for three years at the international law firm of Clifford, Chance, Rogers & Wells, Endelman moved on to a 12-year Wall Street career, including positions as a Vice President in investment banking at Merrill Lynch and as a founding partner of Baseline Partners, a private equity investment firm based in India.

-“I had a wonderful experience as a student-athlete and coach of the women’s program at Columbia, and I look forward to working with Bid, my coach and mentor, to help the men’s program reach the goals he has set.
+“I had a wonderful experience as a student-athlete and coach of the women’s program at Columbia, and am happy to be working with Bid, my coach and mentor, and helping the men’s program reach the goals he has set.
 When I left Columbia in the early 1990s, I always thought that I might return" Endelman concluded.

 “Howard brings an incredible amount of experience and passion to this position,” Goswami said.
-“I cannot wait to start working with him to keep pushing our program forward.”
+“It's great to be working with him and pushing our program forward.”